 Montrose County School District (Montrose, Olathe and surrounding areas) is using RISE funds to establish a comprehensive Student Wellness and Engagement (SWE) program, building a tiered system of supports to ensure students have their social-emotional needs met.
 The first year has focused on working with six elementary schools to develop referral and support systems to increase access to preventive services and mental health resources.
 SWE is grounded in a philosophical shift in the way staff respond to behavior (from punitive to restorative).
 By focusing on addressing the root causes of disengagement, these efforts are designed to improve student engagement and academic persistence.

-Five school districts in southwest Colorado, Fort Lewis College, and Pueblo Community College are creating two new career pathways targeting first generation, rural, low income, Native American, and diverse learners in the region’s high schools: Building Trades (through Pueblo CC) and Environmental Science (through Fort Lewis).
+The Southwest Colorado Education Collaborative (the Collaborative) is a nonprofit that started by partnering with five school districts (Ignacio, Bayfield, Silverton, Archuleta, and Durango 9-R) and two higher education partners (Fort Lewis College and Pueblo Community College) to share a broader pool of resources, build partnerships with local industry leaders, and design easily accessible, interesting ways for rural students to engage in relevant career and college pathways.
+The Collaborative and its partners worked together initially to create two new career pathways targeting first generation, rural, low income, Native American, and diverse learners in the region’s high schools: Building Trades (through Pueblo CC) and Environmental Science (through Fort Lewis).
 The Building Trades pathway will ensure that graduates are able to immediately enter the local workforce and earn a living wage.
 The Environmental Science pathway will inspire students interested in science and climate change to develop passions leading to collegiate and career success.
 Mobile learning labs will facilitate program access.